jenkins-x/jx-docs/content/en/docs/getting-started/setup/create-cluster/google.md

 <img src="/images/quickstart/gke-select-project.png" class="img-thumbnail">

-Now you can click the `create cluster` button on the [kubernetets clusters](https://console.cloud.google.com/kubernetes/list) page or try [create cluster](https://console.cloud.google.com/kubernetes/add).
+Now you can click the `create cluster` button on the [kubernetes clusters](https://console.cloud.google.com/kubernetes/list) page or try [create cluster](https://console.cloud.google.com/kubernetes/add).

+## Using the JX command line

+If you have the JX command line setup locally, you can run `jx create cluster gke --skip-installation` to create a GKE cluster from there with defaults.

 ## Using gcloud